kbroman/Talk_UCSF2018/ReadMe.md

 ### Talk on &ldquo;R/qtl2: progress & plans&rdquo;

-These are slides for a talk that I gave at the University of Tennessee Health Sciences Center in Memphis, Tennessee, on 9 Nov 2016.
+These are slides for a talk that I gave at the University of Tennessee Health Science Center in Memphis, Tennessee, on 9 Nov 2016.

 PDF of slides at <http://bit.ly/Memphis2016>.